 Webull doesn’t insist on a minimum deposit amount.
 You could buy $20 worth of shares if you want to, but remember that ASX trades attract a $4.9 brokerage fee.
 In this example, you’d be paying almost 25% in fees (and the same again when selling).

-Fractional shares are available, which is handy when buying large-cap stocks (did you know that one Class A share of Berkshire Hathaway is worth US$542,000 as of November 2023?)
+Fractional shares are available, which is handy when buying large-cap stocks (did you know that one Class A share of Berkshire Hathaway is worth US$584,680.00 as of February 2024?)